 In April of 2009, Toronto became the first city in North America to mandate green roofs for most types of new construction.
 By a City Council vote of 36-2, the legislation was to require green roofs on all residential buildings over 6 stories, schools, affordable housing developments, and commercial and industrial buildings beginning January 31, 2010 for most property types.

-But last November the industrial real estate sector successfully lobbied for an exception to the Green Roof Bylaw, as the legislation is known, before it was scheduled to take effect for industrial properties at the end of this month.
+But last November the industrial real estate sector successfully lobbied for an exception to the Green Roof Bylaw for a roof replacement, as the legislation is known, before it was scheduled to take effect for industrial properties at the end of this month.
 New industrial properties and building additions are instead permitted to install cool roofing material (i.e., “white roofs”) instead of green roofs, although for those with roofing problems they can get the best services for this online.
 Now the institutional sector – which includes schools – is pushing for the same exception.
 A decision is expected sometime next week.

 The pushback shouldn’t be surprising: the development community in Toronto opposed the initial legislation on the basis of increased costs, although there’s an experienced roofing contractor allen tx that could achieve it at a much lower cost as of 2019.
 (On the other hand, green roof advocates believed the legislation wasn’t broad enough and actually successfully fought to increase its purview over an original iteration of the bill.)

 When we noted Toronto’s Green Roof Bylaw here at GRELJ back in 2009, we also touched on some of the associated risks that insurers and other players have identified as stemming from green roof installations generally.
 Recently, some of those perceived risks prevented a green roof installation on a public project in Port Moody, British Columbia.
-There, according to the town’s engineer, higher structural loads associated with a green roof for a new fire station would have both required a redesign and “limit[ed] the functionality” of the building, in addition to presenting “significant additional costs.
+There, according to the town’s engineer, higher structural loads associated with a green roof for a new fire station would have both required a redesign and “limit[ed] the functionality” of the building, in addition to presenting “significant additional costs.”